pmcclelland11/Note-Taking-Application/README.md

 # UC Berkeley Coding Bootcamp - Module 11 Challenge
 ## Note-Taking-Application

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+For this assignment, I was given starter code that contained a front-end template for a Note Taking Application.
+It was my job to build the back end, connect the two side, and then deploy the entire application to Heroku.
+The purpose of this app is to allow users write, save, and view notes, with a focus on connecting the user interface to the backend server.

 ## Table of Contents
 - [User Story](#user-story)